OpenPhysProject/OpenPhys/docs/HowToAddLessonCode.md

-### How to add Javascript Code to a Lesson
+### How to add JavaScript Code to a Lesson

-This document explains how to add new Javascript code to a lesson.
+This document explains how to add new JavaScript code to a lesson.
+For instance, one reason for this might be to add an interactive animation.

 Let's assume that you are working with *Lesson20*.
 You will find a well documented example here: *app/content/sample/views/LessonTemplate/Row0_Col0.js*

 #### 1. Add a new .js file

-1. We will create a new 'js file in your lesson 'views' folder: *app/content/Lesson20/views*
+1. We will create a new .js file in your lesson 'views' folder: *app/content/Lesson20/views*
 2. Copy *app/scripts/views/LessonTemplate/Row0_Col0.js* into the lesson views folder as a starting point.
 3. Rename the copied file to match the template file it is associated with, for example *Row0_Col3.js*
 4. Open this file in an editor